Repairs Noted in the Verification of Property Condition

-Answer: Initially, this is not an email to which this guide responded because your home buying guide is a REALTOR®.
-As a REALTOR®, she is prohibited from interfering in another REALTOR's® transaction.
-Therefore, the only correct answer to this is to ask your agent what you should do about the verification of property condition.
+Answer: Just a quick note up front: Initially, this was not an email that we could respond to because your home buying guide is a REALTOR®.
+As a fellow REALTOR®, she is prohibited from interfering in another REALTOR's® transaction!
+Therefore, the only correct answer to this was to ask your agent what you should do about the verification of property condition.

 A standard C.A.R. form used in the state of California says the verification of property condition is not a contingency of the purchase contract.
 This means there are no terms to satisfy prior to closing.
 The VOP does not alter the seller's contractual obligations to the buyers.
 For example, if a seller agreed to fix a water heater, the seller is still obligated to fix the water heater, even if the water heater is not yet repaired.

 Verification of Property Condition and Final Walk-Through

 Most purchase contracts contain some type of verbiage that says the seller promises to deliver the home at closing in the same condition as the date of the purchase contract.
 Purchase contracts also often allow for a final walk-through to be performed within a certain number of days prior to closing.
 A buyer generally has the option of waiving the final walk-through inspection or conducting the walk-through.
 It is never recommended that a buyer waive this inspection.
 Why?
 Because if something horrible had happened and you allowed the escrow to close before resolving it, your main recourse against the seller could involve going to court.